Dharavi Slums

 1. Moderate Weather: October to March

-1. Festive Atmosphere: Diwali Celebration
+2. Festive Atmosphere: Diwali Celebration and Ganesh Chaturthi

-1. Avoiding Monsoon Challenges: June to September
+3. Avoiding Monsoon Challenges: June to September

 Conclusion: